USRSE/usrse.github.io/README.md

 Of course, research software does not develop, curate or maintain itself.
 Accordingly, widespread research software growth has included emerging roles for people who create, maintain and contribute to the research software ecosystem.
+These roles can bring value directly through enabling specific research projects.
+They also bring value indrectly, through helping ensure enduring impact of research software innovations and by facilitating adeqaute reproducibility standards in digital science.

-Positions like data steward, information manager, research data officer, research software engineer, research supporter, cyberinfrastructure engineer, campus champion, research computing facilitator, bioinformatician and other titles are increasingly recognized as core roles in research teams.
+Positions like data steward, information manager, research data officer, research software engineer, research supporter, cyberinfrastructure engineer, campus champion, research computing facilitator, bioinformatician and other titles are increasingly found as core roles in research teams.

 Initiatives in the [UK](http://rse.ac.uk/), [Germany](http://www.de-rse.org/de), the
 [Netherlands](http://nl-rse.org) and elsewhere are exploring bringing